 While we know a great deal about building electronics, there may yet be very much we do not know.
 Moore's Law helps as a motivational device for inventive engineers.
 They don't want to disappoint Gordon Moore, even if it means they have to find unique solutions to seemingly impossible problems.

-To learn more about Moore's law and other related topics, take a look at the links on the next page.
+To learn more about Moore's law and other related topics, take a look at the links below.